prpole/dissertation/chapter1/article/hland_article.md

 seeking to limit resource depletion and pollution within the constraints that will allow the ecosystem to continually reproduce itself and develop.
-Herman Daly, in one of the founding texts of the field, describes the resulting system as a “steady-state economy.”[^48] Though a recent and relatively minor economic sub-field, ecological economics will be essential to any economically focused vision of a good Anthropocene.
+Herman Daly, in one of the founding texts of the field, describes the resulting system as a “steady-state economy.”[^48] These descriptions of ecological economics might just as well describe *Herland* from an ecological perspective.
+There is no evidence that Gilman was familiar with this work, but *Herland* should nevertheless be considered as an early literary precursor of ecological economics.

-These descriptions of ecological economics might just as well describe *Herland* from an ecological perspective.
-And yet, texts included in surveys of ecological economics do not usually predate the 1970s.
-It took the twentieth century’s Great Acceleration to bring into focus the necessity of an economics that could act as “a response to the pressing environmental problems of the twentieth century” and explain, as standard economics could not, “the unprecedented decline in biodiversity, the changing climate, [and] increased generation of waste, all caused by the pursuit of economic growth.”[@shmelev_ecological_2012 3-8] Like the Anthropocene itself, however, ecological economics has a prehistory that extends at least into the nineteenth century.
-John Bellamy Foster points out that the roots of ecological economics can be found in strains of early Marxian economics in which soil science and the study of energetics, such as Sergei Podoloski in 1880 and, even earlier, Marx’s own interest in the work of Justus von Liebig.[@foster_marxs_2000 166-7] There is no evidence that Gilman was familiar with this work, but *Herland* should nevertheless be considered as an early literary precursor of ecological economics for its own material economic insights, which respond to the conditions that are now known as the Anthropocene and more generally result from the problems of a full world.

-Gilman’s depiction of labor is the most interesting aspect of *Herland* from the perspective of ecological economics, for the system of backgrounded, environment-forming activity constitutes what I am calling “ambient labor.”
-Herland’s ambient labor is distinct from labor under extractive capitalism primarily in that it conceives of its product as the *environment itself* and the systems that make it up, not commodities.
+Gilman’s depiction of labor is the most interesting aspect of *Herland* from this perspective, for the system of backgrounded, environment-forming activity introduces a unique form of labor, what I am calling “ambient labor.”
+Herland’s system of ambient labor is distinct from labor under extractive capitalism primarily in that it conceives of its product as the *environment itself* and the systems that make it up, not commodities.
 At the same time, this ambient labor is also understood as